 The most prominent modern metrics of achievement—such as the Nobel or Templeton Prizes—prominent because very substantial monetary awards attend them—seem chiefly awarded on the basis of originality.
 Originality is surely not an unfair measure of intellectual achievement.
 Indeed, there is substantial merit to it.
 Other papers in this Symposium have addressed the unique originality of Manne's ideas regarding the market for corporate control and the benefits and functions of insider trading, which are surely of Nobel caliber.
 Other participants in this Symposium are also responsible for ideas of great originality including, among others, Armen Alehian and Harold Demsetz, easily equal of Nobel merit.

 Pure originality, however, is a peculiar standard for intellectual influence.
 Originality does not correspond to influence; most commonly, the relationship might be reversed.
 The most legitimately original ideas are often charitably described as zany.
 A person original in all respects would be hospitalized; the truly original would challenge current categories of mental conditions.

 Date of Authorship for this Version

 Priest, George L., "Henry Manne and the Market Measure of Intellectual Influence" (1999).
 Faculty Scholarship Series.
-Paper 630.
+630.